Why Marquis can go on Pompey scoring streak after suffering similar dry patches at Doncaster

 ‘Rather than being down in the dumps, he’ll be desperate to make things happen.
 We saw that at the Keepmoat when Pompey won at Doncaster earlier in the month.

-‘When we used to speak to him, he put a lot of emphasis of the hard work he puts in and the benefit it has on the team, which it does.
+‘When we used to speak to him, he put a lot of emphasis on the hard work he puts in and the benefit it has on the team, which it does.

 ‘It certainly does affect him when he's not scoring but he quickly gets his confidence back.